Automating Your Mailroom? Ask Yourself These 9 Questions First.

 8. Do You Receive Mail That Requires Special Handling?

-Some types of mail may need specific handling instructions.
-For example, mail addressed to particular departments or sent by certain individuals may require special treatment.
+Some types of mail may need special handling instructions.
+For example, items addressed to specific departments or sent by certain individuals might require extra care or custom routing.

 9. How Long Do You Want to Store Your Physical Mail?